Bulletproof Vests Save Lives, but What Happens When Officers are Shot in the Head or Legs?

 More information can be found at Bullet Defense, a Wonder Hoodie company.

 Bullet Defense is in the business of saving lives and we take that responsibility very seriously.
 We now have bulletproof pants available for public safety officials, field personal, private security, outdoor enthusiasts, government agencies and campus environments.
-Additionally, we also have multiple products that provide bulletproof protection for one’s head.
+Additionally, we also have bulletproof clothing and gear for civilians that provide protection for one’s head and body.

 Karrie M. Rockwell